Before and After: 4 Tips to Buying Bras When Losing Weight

 - Pick bra styles that will work under the majority of your clothes.
-Don’t buy a cheetah print bra if you wear a lot of light colored clothing.
+Don’t buy a cheetah print bra if you wear a lot of light-colored clothing.
 If you wear a lot of black, then get a black bra.
-I’d recommend a nude color bra because they look amazing under white and darker-colored clothing.
+I’d recommend a nude color bra because they look amazing under white and dark-colored clothing.

 - Try to stick to bras that have a more forgiving cup, ones that have a flexible fabric like in a soft cup bra.
 They're perfect because they tend to contour to the changes in your breast shape and size better.
 I don’t recommend molded cup bras when losing weight.
 Once they no longer fit you, they will gap, crease, and you can see this underneath your clothing.